openstack/designate/doc/source/getting-started.rst

 backend, where possible the simplest options have been chosen for you.
 For a more complete discussion on installation & configuration options, please see :doc:`architecture` and :doc:`production-architecture`.

 For this guide you will need access to an Ubuntu Server (12.04).
+Other platforms:

+- `Fedora 19 Notes`_

 .. _Development Environment: